 while a further 21% of travellers stated that they don’t have any restrictions on their policies.

-This state of expense management is cheerful for the business traveller - they can choose the hotels
+This state of expense management is cheerful for the business traveller - they can choose

 and flights of their own preference and make unchecked spends that the company will bear cost of.
 For an